-The advantages are numerous: energy savings and low greenhouse gas emissions, especially if the heat pump is coupled with hybrid solar panels.
-Indeed, this combination uses a renewable and free energy source to heat or cool.
+The advantages are many: energy savings and low greenhouse gas emissions, especially if the heat pump is coupled with hybrid solar panels.
+In fact, this combination uses a free, renewable energy source to heat or cool.

-The solar thermal heat pump is also very versatile, as it can be used for heating, cooling and domestic hot water (DHW) production.
-Finally, the solar thermal heat pump is a proven and reliable equipment with a good durability.
+The solar thermal heat pump is also extremely versatile, as it can be used for heating, cooling and domestic hot water (DHW) production.
+Last but not least, the solar thermal heat pump is a tried-and-tested, reliable piece of equipment with a long service life.

-As for the disadvantages, the yield fluctuates according to the season, but the autonomy remains very interesting, close to 80 %... provided that the installation is carried out according to the rules of the art and that the house is impeccably insulated (RE 2020).
+On the downside, output fluctuates with the seasons, but autonomy remains very attractive, at around 80 %... provided the installation is carried out to the highest standards and the home is impeccably insulated (RE 2020).

-What criteria should I use to choose my solar thermal heat pump?
+How do I choose my solar-thermal heat pump?

-The choice of each element of your solar thermal system (heat pump - solar panels - control system) requires certain prior knowledge.
+The choice of each component of your solar thermal system (heat pump - solar panels - control system) requires certain prior knowledge.

-Unless you are well-versed in the subject, we warmly recommend that you call on a professional who will be able to analyze your needs and advise you on the most appropriate equipment.
-However, here are 6 essential criteria, given as an indication, to make an enlightened choice:
+Unless you're well-versed in the subject, we warmly recommend that you call in a professional who can analyze your needs and advise you on the most appropriate equipment.
+However, here are 6 essential criteria to help you make an informed choice:

-- Type of solar panel Refer to the table above to decide on the type of solar panel to couple to your solar thermal system;
+- Type of solar panel Refer to the table above to decide which type of solar panel to use with your solar thermal system;

-- Type of heat transfer fluid Some systems use water, others use a mixture of water and glycol (antifreeze).
-If you live in a region where temperatures regularly drop below freezing, we recommend an antifreeze heat transfer fluid to prevent the pipes from freezing;
+- Type of heat transfer fluid Some systems use water, while others use a mixture of water and glycol (antifreeze).
+If you live in a region where temperatures regularly drop below zero, we recommend an antifreeze heat transfer fluid to prevent pipes from freezing;

-- Type of heat pump Choose between the heat pump air - water, air - air, water - water and soil - water depending on the heat source available (air, water, soil) and the desired use (heating, cooling, production of domestic hot water).
-Note: the air - water heat pump is suitable for hot or temperate regions, while the geothermal heat pump will give you better performance in cold regions;
+- Heat pump type Choose between air-to-water, air-to-air, water-to-water and ground-to-water heat pumps, depending on the heat source available (air, water, ground) and the intended use (heating, cooling, domestic hot water production).
+Note: the air-to-water heat pump is suitable for warm or temperate regions, while the geothermal heat pump will give you better performance in colder regions;

-- Coefficient of performance The COP is an indicator of the energy efficiency of a heat pump.
+- Coefficient of performance COP: COP is an indicator of a heat pump's energy efficiency.
 The higher the COP, the more efficient the heat pump is at converting electrical energy into thermal energy.
-Look for a heat pump with a high COP to maximize energy savings (and take advantage of state aid);
+Look for a heat pump with a high COP to maximize energy savings (and take advantage of government subsidies);

-- Regulation and control system It must allow to monitor and adjust the temperature according to the weather conditions and the heating or cooling needs;
+- Regulation and control system It must be able to monitor and adjust temperature according to weather conditions and heating or cooling requirements;

-- The guarantee It is generally very long for the solar panel (up to 25 years), and 5 to 10 years for the heat pump.
+- The guarantee This is generally very long for solar panels (up to 25 years), and 5 to 10 years for heat pumps.

 How do I size my solar thermal heat pump?

-Only a qualified professional will be able to answer you with precision... which does not prevent you from having an idea of the order of magnitude.
-Remember the following principle: very roughly, one square meter of solar thermal panels will heat an area of 10 m².
-Let's assume that an average solar thermal panel is 2 m² (in reality, it can go from 1.5 to 4 or 5 m², with an average of 2 m²):
+Only a qualified professional will be able to give you a precise answer... which doesn't mean you can't have an idea of the order of magnitude.
+Keep in mind the following principle: very roughly speaking, one square meter of solar thermal panels will heat an area of 10 m².
+Let's assume that the average solar thermal panel is 2 m² (in reality, this can range from 1.5 to 4 or even 5 m², with an average of 2 m²):